Firestar (Marvel Comics): Avengers

 Firestar and Justice eventually left the New Warriors together.
 Some time later the two joined the Avengers after an alternate-universe adventure and a struggle against Morgan le Fay.
 Firestar helped demonstrate her fitness for the position when she and Vance took down Whirlwind, a villain that had foiled most of the other Avengers at once.

 Firestar demonstrated a more restrained fashion sense, refusing to wear a cleavage-baring costume designed by the Wasp.
 Though she is seen wearing exactly that costume in an Avengers promo poster and in some early Avengers appearances, she quickly altered the costume to be more modest, which was consistent with her personality.

-During this period, Henry Pym determined that the cause of her potential infertility was her natural immunity to the effects of her own powers (which all mutants possess) had never fully developed.
+During this period, Hank Pym determined that the cause of her potential infertility was that her natural immunity to the effects of her own powers (which all mutants possess) had never fully developed.
 He designed a costume for her that would siphon off the excess radiation, give her natural immunity the opportunity to manifest fully and heal the damage already done.
 After a distinguished tenure with the Avengers, including going undercover in a bizarre cult, facing a horde of Ultron robots, and struggling against Kang the Conqueror's takeover of modern-day Earth, she and Justice left the Avengers.
 She also made a tentative peace with Emma Frost during this time.

 Angelica started college and enjoyed a "normal life", but she abandoned wedding preparations, leaving Vance with all of the responsibility.
 When Vance confronted her about this, she confessed that she needed more life experience before settling into married life.
 Vance left in anger and presumably ended their engagement.